Scaling Mechanisms

 1. African scaling diagnostics: audits, frameworks, and roadmaps

 Most support interventions begin with a solution looking for problems.
 Effective scaling support begins with a diagnostic - a structured, evidence-based assessment of where the venture actually is on the scaling curve, what is blocking it, and what specific interventions are warranted.
-The Scale Diagnostics data makes the need for this concrete: 76 percent of leadership teams assessed across Kenya and Ethiopia had no prior entrepreneurial experience, four percent met the threshold for customer delight, and the gap between self-rated vision (76%) and AI-assessed vision (17%) was 59 percentage points.
-A programme that does not surface these gaps before intervening is providing support shaped by what ventures believe about themselves, not by what the evidence shows.
+The Scale Diagnostics findings - 76 percent of leadership teams without prior scaling experience, the 59-percentage-point gap between self-rated and AI-assessed vision scores, the bimodal revenue distribution - make the case operationally: a programme that does not surface these gaps before intervening is providing support shaped by what ventures believe about themselves, not by what the evidence shows.

 2. Scale-up programme design

-The Scale Diagnostics data identifies the specific gaps that scale-up programmes need to address: ambidextrous leadership (17% of African ventures versus 22% globally), strategic leaps (8% versus 20%), customer delight (4% versus 45%), and commercial excellence (35%, comparable to the 32% global benchmark - the one area where African ventures are not significantly behind).
-A programme designed to address these gaps looks different from a standard acceleration curriculum.
+The Scale Diagnostics gaps that scale-up programmes need to address - ambidextrous leadership, strategic leaps, customer delight, commercial excellence - are operationally specific.
+A programme designed against them looks structurally different from a standard acceleration curriculum.
 It needs to be pulled by leadership teams as needed rather than pushed through fixed schedules; to deploy a pool of experts with diverse skills - in leadership and management, product development, talent, strategy, sales, marketing, fundraising, and IP - on demand rather than in pre-set workshops; and to provide clear access to finance and investment-readiness support with quality-assured pathways to expert service providers.

+The convergent finding from the donor-funded BDS evidence base is treated substantively in (Stalled) Acceleration and Scale-up Service Practices: intensive, tailored, on-demand support produces measurable outcomes; generic cohort-based programming does not.
 Bootcamps do not work for this.
-The GALI evidence is consistent: intensive, tailored, on-demand support produces measurable outcomes; generic cohort-based programming produces negligible performance effects on the ventures most likely to scale.
 Ecosystem support at the scale-up stage needs to be specific, longer-run, continuous, and structured around the venture's actual operational gaps - not the programme designer's view of what those gaps should be.
 AI-powered learning platforms can now deliver genuinely personalised curriculum, adapting to each venture's specific gaps, sector, and market context, at a cost that makes this accessible beyond the small minority of scaling ventures that have historically been able to afford top-tier bespoke programmes.

 3. Management, recruitment, and governance

-Effective scaling support at this level needs to address four distinct dimensions: recruitment of talent needed in critical positions to execute growth strategy, not generic hiring advice; governance and systems that ensure the enterprise maximises growth potential while operating sustainably and meeting the documentary requirements of DFIs and growth-stage investors; operational systems and digitisation capabilities that capture real-time data and provide insights for review and decision-making; and skills development throughout the organisation - not only for leadership teams, which is where most programmes stop.
-Since 2022, governance has shifted from best-practice recommendation to market prerequisite.
-Development finance institutions including the IFC, BII, and Proparco require credible governance frameworks, board diversity, and ESG reporting as conditions of capital deployment.
-Ventures without support building these systems are at a competitive disadvantage in accessing the capital that would allow them to scale.
+Effective scaling support at this level needs to address four distinct dimensions: recruitment of talent in critical positions to execute growth strategy, not generic hiring advice; governance and systems that ensure the enterprise meets the documentary requirements of DFIs and growth-stage investors who now require credible governance frameworks, board diversity, and ESG reporting as conditions of capital deployment; operational systems and digitisation capabilities that capture real-time data and provide insights for review and decision-making; and skills development throughout the organisation - not only for leadership teams, which is where most programmes stop.
+The substantive treatment of operational tooling architecture sits in From Structure to Operations; the implication for scaling-support design is that ventures without support building these systems are at a competitive disadvantage in accessing the capital that would allow them to scale.

 4. Commercial product, service, and culture of innovation